Published Mar 06 2020

 • Lauren may

-Heart Foundation Future Leader Fellow and co-lead GPCR Cardiac Biology Laboratory Monash Institute of Pharmaceutical Sciences
+Heart Foundation Future Leader Fellow, and Co-lead, GPCR Cardiac Biology Laboratory, Monash Institute of Pharmaceutical Sciences

 Lauren uses her molecular pharmacology expertise to apply new and innovative GPCR drug discovery approaches for the development of safe and effective cardiovascular therapeutics.
 As the recipient of the 2018 Heart Foundation Paul Korner Innovation Award, Lauren was endorsed for pushing boundaries with the most innovative Future Leader Fellowship.
 She is an advocate for ensuring more diverse voices in science, co-founder & co-chair of Her Research Matters, a member of the 2019 International Women’s Forum (IWFA) Emerging Leaders Cohort and as a supervisor she aims to empower the careers of her PhD mentees.